Magic and Myth

-In the last article I made a list of a few of the kinds of experience and thinking that most likely must happen if there is ever to be anything as crazily complex, and impressive, as modern civilisation.
+In the previous article, I made a list of some of the kinds of thinking and experience that are almost certainly required if anything as bizarrely complex and impressive as modern civilisation is to exist.
 Whatever they may actually be, these ideas occur and enfold, like steps on a ladder.
 Eventually, as the ladder extends and evolves, it gets us to the kind of reality that we exist in today.
-Pooh poohing things like magic and religion as the ridiculous superstitions of our ignorant ancestors may be de rigueur in the halls of academe and the mass media – dominated as they are today by rational atheists and materialists – but, as I propose, this is much like kicking out all the rungs of a ladder whilst standing on it many stories up (oop!).
+Pooh-poohing things like magic and religion as ridiculous superstitions of our illiterate forefathers may be de rigueur in the halls of academe and the mass media – dominated as they are today by rational atheists and materialists – but, as I propose, this is akin to kicking out all the rungs of a ladder while standing on it many stories up (oop!).

-Of course there are things not on the list and probable multiple ways to arrange and compile it, not to mention possible problems with sequence and simultaneity.
-Still, I progress with my comments and descriptions about each thing on the list, not because most readers won’t know about them but because this is my way of laying out a bit of the background, the provenance, of Scientology 1.0.0 in preparation to discussing its inception and history.
+Of course, there are things not on the list, and there are probably multiple ways to arrange and compile it, not to mention possible problems with sequence and simultaneity.
+Still, I continue with my comments and descriptions of each thing on the list, not because most readers won’t know about them, but because this is my way of laying out a bit of the background, the provenance, you might say, of Scientology 1.0.0 in preparation to discuss its inception and history.